corrode/corrode.github.io/content/services/_index.md

 corrode offers a unique productized service model.
 You can book a set number of hours per week or month, giving you access to a Rust expert without the overhead of a full-time hire.
 I'll be:

-- In your Slack channel
+- In your Slack/Teams/Discord channel
-- Reviewing your GitHub repository
+- Reviewing your pull requests
-- Participating in your team meetings
+- Participating in your team planning meetings
-- Helping your project succeed with Rust
+- Helping with architecture decisions

 ## How We Work